Skip to main content

 Summary:

 In an environment with many scatterers, modern wireless communication systems use spatial multiplexing to increase data flow within the system.
-To transmit multiple data streams over the channel, a set of precoding and combining weights is derived from the channel matrix.
-Then, each data stream can be independently retrieved.
+To transmit multiple data streams over the channel, a set of precoding and combining weights is derived from the channel matrix (often via SVD).
+These weights transform the original channel into an equivalent set of independent sub-channels, allowing each data stream to be independently retrieved.
 Magnitude and phase terms are included in these weights, which are frequently utilized in digital communication.

 [3] Beamforming in MIMO